Skip to content Exit mobile menu

 Biography

-Amy has worked in a variety of schools (including state, independent and international schools) for twelve years before becoming Senior Lecturer in Primary Science at St Mary’s in 2014.
+Amy has worked in a variety of schools (including state, independent, and international schools) for 12 years before becoming senior lecturer in primary science at St Mary’s in 2014.
 She has also worked as a science teacher trainer in The Gambia with Voluntary Service Overseas.

-Having undertook her MA degree in education and international development, and currently writing her Education Doctorate thesis on Global learning and science education, she is passionate about the societal implications of raising the profile and standard of primary science education.
+Having undertook her MA degree in education and international development, and her education doctorate focusing on Global learning in primary science education, she is passionate about the societal implications of raising the profile and standard of primary science education.

-Amy is an accredited Lead facilitator of STEM professional development with the National STEM centre a hub leader for the Primary Science Quality Mark and sits on the Primary Science ASE Committee.
+Amy is an accredited Senior facilitator of STEM professional development with the National STEM centre, a hub leader for the Primary Science Quality Mark and a Sustainability Committee Member for St Mary’s University.

 Amy currently sits on the PGCE primary science team, supporting the student experience, as well as her role as a senior lecturer in primary science.